rickmatias/reactnd-project-myreads-starter/README.md

 ├── SEARCH_TERMS.md # The whitelisted short collection of available search terms for you to use with your app.
 ├── package.json # npm package manager file.
 It's unlikely that you'll need to modify this.
 ├── public
-│   ├── favicon.ico # React Icon, You may change if you wish.
 │   └── index.html # DO NOT MODIFY
 └── src
-    ├── App.css # Styles for your app.
+    ├── App.css # Styles for the app.
 Feel free to customize this as you desire.
-    ├── App.js # This is the root of your app.
-Contains static HTML right now.
+    ├── App.js # This is the root of the app.
     ├── App.test.js # Used for testing.
 Provided with Create React App.
 Testing is encouraged, but not required.
     ├── Books.js # A React Component that represents a book.
 Usually a book sits on a shelf ├── Bookcase.js #A React Component that represents a bookcase that has one or more shelves.
+    ├── BookGrid.js #A React Component that represents a bookgrid that has one or more books.
+That component was created to better reutilization of code.
     ├── BooksAPI.js # A JavaScript API for the provided Udacity backend.
 Instructions for the methods are below.
     ├── BookSelector.js #A React Component that represents a select when the user can choose the destination shelf to that specific book.
     ├── BookShelf.js #A React Component that represents a shelf where one or more books sits on.